kcirick/simplewc/README.md

 # SimpleWC (Simple Wayland Compositor)

-It is a simple wlroots-based compositor (window manager) written to fit my specific needs, and a way to teach myself the basics of window management. (formerly SimpleWay).
+It is a simple wlroots-based compositor (window manager) written to fit my specific needs, and a way to teach myself the basics of window management.

 ## Description

- - Minimal stacking window manager for Wayland using wlroots (currently based on wlroots v0.17)
+ - Minimal stacking window manager for Wayland using wlroots (currently based on wlroots v0.18)
  - Not meant to be tiny or fast, but aims for simplicity in design and coding
  - Written in C
  - Built upon [tinywl], inspirations from [dwl] and [labwc]
  - Features:
    - No frills (menu, titlebar, icons, pixmap themes, etc...)
    - Text config file (default $HOME/.config/simplewc/configrc)
-   - Simple tiling (manual left-right tiling or auto-tile like DWL/DWM)
+   - Simple tiling (manual left-right tiling or one-shot auto-tile like DWL/DWM)
    - simplewc-msg: IPC messenger using dwl ipc protocol(dwl-ipc-unstable-v2.xml, adopted from [dwlmsg])

 [tinywl]: https://gitlab.freedesktop.org/wlroots/wlroots/-/tree/master/tinywl